2 billion pens are manufactured in the US each year. And apparently, 1.6 billion are thrown away each year.

-- In the 1850s, Birmingham became the top pen nib manufacturer, producing half of all the pens in the world.
+- In the 1850s, Birmingham became the top pen nib manufacturer, producing half of all the world’s pens.

 - The average Bic Cristal ballpoint can produce a line of around 2km.
-That means that one single pen could draw a line over four times longer than the height of the Empire State Building.
+That means that one single pen could draw a line over four times longer than the Empire State Building height.

 - Gold-nibbed fountain pens slowly adjust to your writing style.
 As the pen is used, the nib flexes and softens.